Skip to content

 Neutralize ransomware with ShardSecure

-At ShardSecure, we desensitize sensitive data for multi-cloud and hybrid-cloud environments to mitigate against the impact of ransomware.
-Our Microshard™ technology makes confidential information — from student records to payroll — unintelligible and of no value to unauthorized users.
-This prevents ransomware attackers from being able to publish sensitive data in a double extortion ransomware attack.
+The ShardSecure platform mitigates ransomware by rendering confidential information — from student records to payroll — unintelligible and of no value to unauthorized users.
+This prevents ransomware attackers from publishing sensitive data in a double extortion ransomware attack.

-Contact us today to learn more about how ShardSecure can help your university neutralize the threat of ransomware and keep class in session.
+Contact us today to learn more about how ShardSecure can help universities mitigate ransomware and keep class in session.

 Sources